arangodb/docs/3.6/aql/functions-date.md

   to indicate UTC / Zulu time.
 An example value is `2014-05-07T14:19:09.522Z` meaning May 7th 2014, 14:19:09 and 522 milliseconds, UTC / Zulu time.
   Another example value without time component is `2014-05-07Z`.

+  Valid range: `"0000-01-01T00:00:00.000Z"` .. `"9999-12-31T23:59:59.999Z"` (inclusive)

+Any date/time values outside the valid range that are passed into an AQL date function will make the function return `null` and trigger a warning for the query, which can optionally be escalated to an error and abort the query.
+This also applies to operations which produce an invalid value.

 ```js
 DATE_HOUR( 2 * 60 * 60 * 1000 ) // 2